dylanroscover/Embody/README.md

 	- Initialize/Update
 	- Open the custom pars as a floating panel window (Pars)

-- `ctrl - alt - t` : Add an externalization tag automatically based on the current op selected (supports all COMP and saveable
+- `t - t` : Add an externalization tag automatically based on the current op selected (supports all COMP and saveable DAT operators).
-DAT operators).

 - `ctrl - alt - n` : Add a 'no children' tag automatically based on the current op selected (supports COMP operators only).